Alan Longmuir: Career

 Longmuir returned to the group in 1978 following McGlynn's departure, and thereafter switched between bass guitar, rhythm guitar and keyboards.
 He also played piano accordion.

 In 1977, Longmuir released "I'm Confessing", which peaked at number 44 in Australia.
 He played a mechanic in the 1980 film, Burning Rubber.

 A one-man show called "I Ran With The Gang", which was performed at the Edinburgh Festival Fringe between 2014 and 2018, is about the life of Longmuir, and returned to the 2024 Fringe festival.

 Personal life

 After leaving the Bay City Rollers in the 1970s, Longmuir spent much of his time fishing and looking after his horses on his farm in Dollar, Clackmannanshire.
 He went back to working as a plumber and water pipe inspector until 2000, and from then until retiring in 2014, was a bylaws inspector.

-Longmuir was married twice, briefly to Jan Longmuir, from 1985 until their divorce in 1990; they had one son, Jordan.
-His second, lasting marriage was to Eileen Rankin Longmuir, who he met in 1994, from 1998 until his death; Eileen had two sons of her own, to whom Alan was step-father.
+Longmuir was married twice, briefly to Jan Longmuir, from 1985 until their divorce in 1990; they had one son.
+His second, lasting marriage was to Eileen Rankin Longmuir, whom he met in 1994, from 1998 until his death; Eileen had two sons of her own, to whom Alan was step-father.